House Renovation · Bathroom Renovation · Kitchen Renovation · House Extension · Outdoor Renovations · Recladding · Garage Conversion

 - South Auckland — Manukau, Manurewa, Papakura, Wattle Downs, Papatoetoe, Mangere.
 Newer subdivisions, family-focused extensions, often adding bedrooms or master suites as families grow.

 The consent picture shifts as you move across the city.
-Central Auckland villas often trigger heritage overlay rules and require additional council scrutiny.
+Central Auckland villas often trigger heritage overlay rules and need extra council scrutiny.
 North Shore homes from the leaky building era (mid-1990s to mid-2000s) often need a weathertightness assessment before any major work goes ahead.
-Tight sections in established suburbs sometimes mean a second-storey extension is the only option that meets site coverage rules.
-We’ve worked across all of it — and we manage the full consent process through Auckland Council, including resource consent applications when triggered.
+Tight sections in established suburbs sometimes mean a second-storey extension’s the only option that meets site coverage rules.
+We’ve worked across all of it — and we run the full consent process through Auckland Council, including resource consent applications where they’re triggered.

-Our team and suppliers are based at our Wairau Valley showroom, but we work the full Auckland region every week.
-Travel and logistics are built into the quote — no extra charges for distance.
+Our team and suppliers are based at the Wairau Valley showroom but we work the full region every week.
+Travel’s built into the quote — no extra charges for distance.

 Client Video Reviews — Hear From Auckland Homeowners

-Every project is different — every client is different too.
-Click on the videos below to hear from real Auckland clients about their extension and renovation experience with Superior Renovations.
+Every project’s different.
+Every client is too.
+Click any of the videos below — these are real Auckland homeowners talking about their renovation experience with us.

 Joanne & Steve Hilson